ilathem/redux-essentials-example-app/documentation/features/api/apiSlice.md

     - `use` is at the start of any react hook
     - the name of the endpoint is capitalized
     - last part is either `Query` or `Mutation`

+## Caching

+- RTK Query creates a cache key for each unique endpoint/argument combination, and stores the results for each cache key separately
+  - so you can use the same query hook multiple times, pass it different query parameters, and eaach result will be cached separately in the Redux store
+  - each query paramter must be a single value
+  - if you need to pass multiple values, wrap them in an object and RTK Query will perform a shallow stable comparison of the object fields to determine if a re-fetch of the